BT-7: Development

-In parallel with the main modification, 153 BT-7A artillery tanks were produced between 1936 and 1938.
+In parallel with the main modification, 153 BT-7 (Artillery) tanks were produced between 1936 and 1938.
 These were fitted with a larger turret and a 76 mm KT-type gun with 50 rounds of ammunition (40 in a tank with a portable radio).

 In 1938, four experimental BT-8 tanks mounted with V-2 diesel engines were produced.
 After comparative tests of the BT-7 and BT-8, the diesel tanks were put into production in 1940 (under the designation BT-7M) with the powerplants being produced in a separate plant of the Voroshilovets factory to ensure supply.
 The diesel tanks were more fuel efficient, and the petrol-powered tanks were soon placed into reserve.

 Several experimental tanks were conceived based on the BT series, for example the wheeled BT-IS, designed by N.F.
 Tsyganov, a platoon commander in the 4th Armoured Regiment of the Ukraine Military District and self-taught designer.
 The type successfully passed field tests, but was not ordered in bulk.
 Another Tsyganov design was the SV-2 "Cherepakha" (turtle, черепаха), with a new design of hull and turret.
 There was also the command tank KBT-7 with a fixed superstructure, the OT-7 mounting a flamethrower, the KhBT-7 designed to protect from toxic contamination and lay smokescreens, the SBT bridgelayer and the TTBT-7 and Thubten-7 radio-controlled tanks (known at the time as Teletanks).
 Finland converted 18 captured tanks into BT-42 assault guns.

-Shortly before Operation Barbarossa (the German invasion of the Soviet Union), the BT-7 underwent an up-armor program.
-In 1940, Mariupol Ilyich Iron and Steel Works produced 50 sets of hinged homogeneous armor for the BT-7M, which increased the weight of the test tank to 18 tons.
+Shortly before Operation Barbarossa (the German invasion of the Soviet Union), the BT-7 underwent an up-armoring program.
+In 1940, the Ilyich Iron and Steel Works in Mariupol produced 50 sets of hinged homogeneous armor for the BT-7M, which increased the weight of the test tank to 18 tons.
 Unfortunately, nothing is known about the installation of these kits to military units.

-Between 1935 and 1940, between 5753 BT-7 tanks of all modifications were built.
+Between 1935 and 1940, 5753 BT-7 tanks of all modifications were built.

 Combat experience

-In June 1941, at the outset of Barbarossa, the BT-7 was the main cavalry tank of the Soviet army.
+In June 1941, at the outset of Barbarossa, the BT-7 was used as the main cavalry tank of the Soviet army.
 Tank losses were high, with over 2,000 BT-7 series tanks lost in the first 12 months on the Eastern Front.
 Hundreds more had been immobilized before the invasion by poor maintenance, and these had to be abandoned as the Soviet forces withdrew eastward.
 The BT-7 continued to be operated by the armored and mechanized forces of the Red Army for almost the entire war, but in greatly-decreased numbers after 1941.

 By 1 November 1942, 32 BT-7 tanks were captured by Romanian forces.
 BT-7 series tanks continued in use by the Soviets in the Far East, against Japanese forces which lacked the heavy tanks of their German allies.
 BT-7 tanks were employed against Japanese forces in the Battles of Khalkhin Gol in 1939 and the Manchurian Strategic Offensive Operation in 1945.